 All ancillary chunks are optional, in the sense that encoders need not write them and decoders can ignore them.
 However, encoders are encouraged to write the standard ancillary chunks when the information is available, and decoders are encouraged to interpret these chunks when appropriate and feasible.

-The standard ancillary chunks are listed in alphabetical order.
-This is not necessarily the order in which they would appear in a file.
+The standard ancillary chunks are described in the next four sections.
+This is not necessarily the order in which they would appear in a PNG datastream.

-4.2.1 bKGD Background color
+4.2.1 Transparency information